easyrun32/here-listen/README.md

 <ins></ins>
 Say you have a project or a team and you want them to be informed about what's going on? 🤔

-With Herelisten you simply say 🗣️
+With Here listen you simply say 🗣️

 "Hey Alexa ...
 Open Here Listen"
 <br/>